barrysteyn/URL_Shortener/README.md

 Urls are therefore associated with the base 36 representation of their numerical primary key, allowing them to be represented in a concise manner.

+###Technologies Used:

+ 1. **Server Scripting Language**: Php.
+The CakePHP framework was used, as this framework can easily add additional functionality (more Api endpoints) and interacts with the http protocol.
+ 2. **Server**: Linux ubuntu, hosted on Amazon AWS EC2.
+ 3. **Web Server**: Apache, mpm-prefork.
+Apache can be "ramped up" to add more workers if necessary.
+ 4. **Database Server**: Postgres.
+My favourite RDMS, postgres is stable and fast.

 #API Endpoint
 `http://twayd.com`